 IT departments are under a lot of pressure these days.
 Business leaders look to IT not just to keep the lights on, but to work with teams across the enterprise to help meet business objectives.
 The IT department has to accomplish these goals while operating in an increasingly complex environment, and they have to do it within a tight budget.

 In order to meet these requirements, IT needs to be able to be able to move quickly and make innovative decisions while maintaining existing infrastructure and ensuring stability.
 In some cases, departments are actually dividing into two separate tracks—one experimental and fast-paced, the other conservative and traditional.
 In other organizations, the same employees have to manage both types of work.
 Either way, it’s critical that the company isn’t spending too much time or too many resources on traditional tasks.
 One reliable way to take many of the more mundane IT processes off of your hands is to automate them with an advanced enterprise job scheduling solution.

 Workload automation can take over some extremely time-consuming repeatable tasks, like:

 This frees up time to implement new technologies and do the experimental, innovative work that is required of modern IT.

 The 2016 Radar Report points out that “workload automation may have its roots in scheduling batch jobs on mainframes, but in its modern and still-evolving form, it is a foundation of successful hybrid cloud computing and is key to integrating new technologies and processes in a rapid-fire IT world.”

 In this new era of IT, workload automation allows you to maximize your potential in the cloud.
-An enterprise job scheduler not only automates the technologies—on-premise and in the cloud—that run your business today, it also sets you up to easily manage the technology you’ll need tomorrow.
+An enterprise job scheduler not only automates the technologies—on-premises and in the cloud—that run your business today, it also sets you up to easily manage the technology you’ll need tomorrow.

 Try Automate Schedule free for 30 days